Wassail: ISO A Snowflake Of Drink

 From caroling to consumption, wassail is an old English tradition for the holiday season.
 A favorite of Charles Dickens and the subject of many carols, wassail is actually synonymous with drinking "to your health."
 But figuring out exactly what you are drinking is another matter.

 Intrigued, I set out to learn more about the libation.
-It turns out it is kind of like snowflakes — no two wassails are alike.
+It turns out, wassails are kind of like snowflakes — no two are alike.
 The ingredients, the tradition and even the pronunciation vary.
 (Some say WAH-sehl, others say WAH-sail — as in sailboat.)

 My first stop on my search for wassail was the Wassail Festival in Woodstock, Vt.
 But I found more horses than raised glasses.
 In Woodstock, wassail is more a Christmas celebration with a horse parade and a bit of caroling rather than a drink.